MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/management-pack-change-tracking.md

 ::: moniker range="sc-om-2022"

-Change tracking feature (introduced with 2019 UR2) is enabled by default to track and report the changes on the management packs and management pack objects.
-Change tracking feature supports tracking for agent and monitor's health reset status.
+Change tracking feature in Operations Manager tracks and reports the changes on the management packs and management pack objects.
+Also, supports tracking for agent and monitor's health reset status.

+Change tracking feature is enabled by default.
 With Operations Manager 2022, all change tracking reports are available in one single folder by name **Change Tracking**.

 ::: moniker-end